 Sit down, relax and enjoy the post 😉

 Ok, so first things first.
-My adventure with Sylius has started more than a year ago when I was working on my startup product in Symfony.
-I was obsessed with this framework so much, that one day my colleague told me that I should check Sylius.
+My adventure with Sylius started more than a year ago when I was working on my startup product in Symfony.
+I was obsessed with this framework so much that one day my colleague told me that I should check Sylius.
 He said that although it is under hard development, I should love it.
 I thought, ok, why not, tried to install it, saw a 500 and said it’s a mess.
-This was one of the biggest mistakes I ever made in my entire life.
+It was one of the biggest mistakes I ever made in my entire life.

 This topic looks like a byte-click.
 But actually, it’s not.
 So here we are.
 Back in a year before.
 Great, new technology, new opportunities, new skills.
 I guess each developer knows that feeling.

-But my enthusiasm started to fall down when I first had to wait a minute to load the page.
+But my enthusiasm started to fall when I first had to wait a minute to load the page.

 I thought ok, maybe it needs that much performance.
-I Googled for the best solution for Magento performance issues, turned on all the cache systems and it was at least ok.
+I Googled for the best solution for Magento performance issues, turned on all the cache systems, and it was at least ok.

-Here’s what I did – I called Patrick, my employee, showed him Sylius and asked him what he thinks about it.
+Here’s what I did – I called Patrick, my employee, showed him Sylius, and asked him what he thinks about it.
 He shared my vision.
 That’s when my enthusiasm has grown twice compared to the one I had with Magento.
-I called the project CEO, told him about it and asked him if we can switch because I will die if I’d need to work one day longer with Magento.
-He said "Do what you want.
+I called the project CEO, told him about it, and asked him if we can switch because I will die if I’d need to work one day longer with Magento.
+He said, “Do what you want.
 I trust you.”, which you can understand as “Do what you want, but once you fail, I will cut off your balls.”.
-Although from the business perspective it was stupid and risky, I trusted Sylius.
+Although from the business perspective, it was stupid and risky, I trusted Sylius.
 After 160 hours of work, we integrated the template and started rapidly working on ERP integration.
-Thank you Sylius for saving my sausage.
+Thank you, Sylius, for saving my sausage.